 - The ash never stayed on more than about two thirds of an inch, which surprised me, considering how great the overall construction was.

 - The draw was amazing, and the burn was nothing to sneeze at, but that is not exactly unusual for a Tatuaje…

-The Bottom Line: I was really hoping this would turn out to be a new favorite stick from Tatuaje, even considering how hard they are to find, but that was not to be.
-It is a solidly good, but by no means great cigar with clean flavors and a dry finish, but it lacks the complexity of, say, the Noella Reserva OR, SW Maduro or the Black Label Corona Gorda, just to name a few and I was hoping for a bit more sweetness in the stick as well.
-I won’t go so far as to say I was disappointed in it, but I was expecting a bit more.
+I was really hoping this would turn out to be a new favorite stick from Tatuaje, even considering how hard they are to find, but that was not to be.
+It is a solidly good, but by no means great cigar with clean flavors and a dry finish, but it lacks the complexity of, say, the Noella Reserva, SW Maduro or the Black Label Corona Gorda, just to name a few.
+I was hoping for a bit more sweetness in the stick as well and I won't go so far as to say I was disappointed in it, but I was expecting a bit more.